Did I tell you I quit the gym? Yeah. I joined one again quite a while ago, but have since quit.

 - Step 1: Stand straight and tall with your hands on your hips.
 Feet together.

-- Step 2: Step forward with your left leg and bend at the knees until your right knee is parallel to the floor and your left knee is at a 90 degree angle.
-The knee of the leg that’s forward should not pass your toes.
+- Step 2: Step forward with your left leg and bend at the knees until your right knee is parallel to the floor and your left knee is

 - Step 3: Squeeze your glute muscles while stepping back into the starting position.
 Repeat for the total amount of desired repetitions then switch to the other side.